Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

-Also, too many chemicals inside a pool with lots of phosphate might be a contributing factor to the foaming, and you have to know which chemical you are adding and what it is going to do the pool.
+Also, too many chemicals inside a pool with lots of phosphates might be a contributing factor to the foaming, and you have to know which chemical you are adding and what it is going to do in the pool.

 You need to use high-quality chemicals since poor-quality chemicals have been associated with foaming and other pool problems.

 Ensure that all chemicals, especially chlorine, the pH level, alkalinity, and calcium hardness, are balanced at all times, since their concentration in water highly affects other chemicals.
 You need an accurate pool testing kit, like LaMotte ColorQ Pro 11, which is a digital testing kit and very easy to use.